kristaponis/js-projects/README.md

 Exchange rates API implementation.
 Calculate currency values.
 In order to work correctly, You need to get API key from [exchangerate-api.com](https://www.exchangerate-api.com)

+#### Project 4.
+Hangman
+Guess a word and win or be hanged.
+Uses svg elements to draw a Hangman.
+Simple JavaScript adds functionality to the game.

 html | scss | javascript